 The season of 2005 was his first in Nationwide Series, now known as the Xfinity Series.
 Bowyer almost won the title, losing the battle with Martin Truex Jr by only 68 points.
-Clint won two races that year and also debuted in Sprint Cup, finishing 22nd at Phoenix, in only race he has competed in his rookie season.
+Clint won two races that year and also debuted in Sprint Cup, finishing 22nd at Phoenix, in the only race he has competed in his rookie season.

 First NASCAR Sprint Cup Series win Clint scored in New Hampshire

 In 2006, Bowyer was driving in both Sprint Cup and Xfinity Series.
-In his rookie Sprint season, best result was third place at California Speedway while in the Xfinity Series took third place overall, after one race win.
+In his rookie Sprint season, the best result was third place at California Speedway while in the Xfinity Series took third place overall, after one race win.
 In the Truck series again entered only two races but managed to secure a maiden win in the race at Texas Motor Speedway.

 In 2007 Bowyer concentrated mainly on the Sprint Cup and results were much better.
 He scored his first win at New Hampshire, had many Top 10 finishes to take third place in the final standings.
 After the victory at New Hampshire, he became only the 15th driver to win a race in all of three NASCAR Series.
 That year he also entered some Xfinity events and scored two wins to finish 12th in the standings.